UD-CISC320-S23/lesson-19-graph-applications/index.md

 **Formal Description**:
  * Input:
-    * A directed graph, with the edges being tracks
+    * A directed graph, with the edges being tracks, and the vertices being destinations.
-    * and the vertices being destinations.
+ * Output: All connected vertices for each node

- * Output: All connected vertices for each node **Graph Problem/Algorithm**: BFS
+ **Graph Problem/Algorithm**: BFS

  **Setup Code**:
  ```python
 import networkx as nx
 import matplotlib.pyplot as plt

 # Initialize the graph
 possible_destinations = nx.DiGraph()